KBlackMeow/ShadowProxy/README.md

 ## ShadowProxy Config Introduction

 ```
-# The shadow service will be visited if client ip is not in white list or in black list.
-shadow: auth

 # 0 normal log; 1 warning log; 2 error log.
 SP will show log whose level is bigger than loglevel.
 loglevel: 0